Here ‘s a great idea for a Winter birthday: a Kit Kat Birthday Cake – Frozen Olaf – themed.

 - For the figurines, use fondant which is thicker and which you can shape.

-- Food Coloring (or choose another set.
-You’ll need orange, light blue and black coloring for this project, so going for a set of colors in an economical option).
+- Food Coloring (You’ll need orange, light blue and black coloring for this project, so going for a set of colors in an economical option).

 - one Pretzel